 I'm the biggest lover of chai tea and like it more than coffee.
 I love to experiment with chai.
-And when it comes to variations of Chai tea, I must say nothing beats a cup of ginger milk tea AKA adrak wali chai.
+And when it comes to variations of Chai tea, I must say nothing beats a cup of Indian ginger tea AKA adrak chai.

 Although, on daily basis, I enjoy a simple cup of milk tea without sugar.
 BUT when it comes to a tried evening when hubby is out and I wish to concentrate on a project or relax after a long day ginger milk tea can be unbeatable.
 Hubby loves it too after a long day.
 If you have a love for ginger, you'll love this tea.

 Ginger is good for health and adding ginger to milk tea definitely lifts the nutritional value of milk tea.
 Ginger is a root used as a spice.
 It is one of my favorite spices that has a slightly tangy taste when added to milk tea.

 Ginger is called adrak in Hindi/Urdu and hence ginger chai is called adrak wali chai.
 Below are a few reasons to enjoy this tea.
 You can find the benefits of ginger here. .
 The immediate health benefits are

 - Relieves stress

 - Blood circulation